Branded Products

 dlApi.cmd.push(function () {

-dlApi.registerBidResponse(<%- JSON.stringify(adData.rawResponse) %>, 'branded-products-container');
+dlApi.registerBidResponse(<%- JSON.stringify(adData.adm) %>, 'ad-branded-products');

 });

-</script>What the Ad Server Returns
+What the Ad Server Returns

 | Field | Description |